djpotts21/Learn2Swim/README.md

 # Learn2Swim Website

 A responsive website built in Bootstrap, HTML and CSS.
 The website and company are fictious and have been created for the purpose of Project/Milestone 1 'User Centric Frontend Development Milestone Project' of the Code Institute Level 5 Diploma in Web Application Development.
 The company, address, logo and information contained on the website are fictious.

+## Scope of work
+### Project Goals
+1. A responsive website available on all devices.
+2. The website should be easy to read for all users.
+3. The website should have five pages; Home, Timetable, About, Contact and Prices.
+4. The website should compliment the colors of the logo.

+### Deliverables
+#### Home Page
+1. A home page with a simple menu linking to the other four pages.
+2. The footer should contain copyright to the left and social icons with links on the right.
+3. The home page should also consist of a Hero style banner with a slight animation to capture the visitors attention.
+3. There should be an overlay welcoming the visitor to the site
+4. Below the Hero will be three columns for classes, with an image, small description of the class and a button to click through to the contact us page

+#### Timetable Page
+1. A timetable page with a simple menu linking to the other four pages.
+2. The footer should contain copyright to the left and social icons with links on the right.
+3. The timetable page should also consist othe title under the header.
+3. The table which will display the contents of the pool's operating times will take the remaining space.

+#### About Page
+1. A timetable page with a simple menu linking to the other four pages.
+2. The footer should contain copyright to the left and social icons with links on the right.
+3. The timetable page should also consist othe title under the header.
+3. The table which will display the contents of the pool's operating times will take the remaining space.

+#### Contact Page
+1. A timetable page with a simple menu linking to the other four pages.
+2. The footer should contain copyright to the left and social icons with links on the right.
+3. On the left of the page is static content showing the contact information relating to the company.
+4. On the right of the page there should be a contact form that submits via email to the client and customer.

+#### Prices Page
+1. A prices page with a simple menu linking to the other four pages.
+2. The footer should contain copyright to the left and social icons with links on the right.
+3. The prices page should also consist othe title under the header.
+3. The table which will display the contents of the price structure and will take the remaining space.

 ## Author
 [@djpotts21](https://github.com/djpotts21)